onhate/cdk-gc/README.md

 ## Options

-- --profile: Specify the AWS profile to use for authentication.
+- --profile: Specify the AWS profile to use for authentication. (optional)
 - --region: Set the AWS region for the cleanup operation.
 - --yes (Optional): Confirm and execute the cleanup (default to dry-run).